 Here is a list of everything I use and recommend.
 I have provided links to products where appropriate.
-Some of these are affiliate links, meaning if you make a purchase, I will receive a small commission at no additional cost to you.
+Some of these are affiliate links to Amazon or Blick, meaning if you make a purchase, I will receive a small commission at no additional cost to you.
 These funds are used to help grow the website and promote art education to people around the world.

 Keep in mind that I am primarily an oil painter.
 If you use acrylics or watercolors, some of these supplies will not be appropriate for you.